Test-time Correction: An Online 3D Detection System via Visual Prompting: Experiments

 \Cref{tab:zero_shots_distant} evaluates the effectiveness of \algname system in rectifying detection errors on distant objects (beyond 30m).
 During training, 80\% of the far-away annotations are removed, resulting in a 3D detector with poor long-range performance (0.0\% mAP and EDS).
-Powered by the \algname system, the performance on these distant objects is instantly improved to 11.0\% mAP and 14.4\% EDS, without any extra training.
+Powered by the \algname system, the performance on these distant objects is instantly improved to 10.1\% mAP and 27.9\% EDS, without any extra training.
 The experiment is then extended to all vehicles in the nuScenes dataset, as shown in \Cref{tab:zero_shots_vehicle}.
-The \algname achieves impressive performance gains of 20.8\% mAP and 21.6\% EDS.
+The \algname achieves impressive performance gains of 20.0\% mAP and 8.2\% EDS.

 Furthermore, in \Cref{tab:zero_shots_novelclass} and \Cref{tab:zero_shots_domaingap}, we evaluate the \algname system in two challenging scenarios: encountering unseen objects not present in the training data; handling domain shifts, such as transitioning from sunny to rainy or nighttime conditions.
-In \Cref{tab:zero_shots_novelclass}, the \algname system shows effectiveness in successfully detecting novel objects not labeled in the training set, achieving 8.5\% mAP and 13.6\% EDS on these novel objects, significantly improving the offline-trained baseline with 0.0\% mAP and EDS.
-In \Cref{tab:zero_shots_domaingap}, we find \algname also works well for online error rectification when driving into scenarios with domain shifts, providing 4.5\% mAP and 4.7\% EDS improvements.
+In \Cref{tab:zero_shots_novelclass}, the \algname system shows effectiveness in successfully detecting novel objects not labeled in the training set, achieving 7.2\% mAP and 30.8\% EDS on these novel objects, significantly improving the offline-trained baseline with 0.0\% mAP and EDS.
+In \Cref{tab:zero_shots_domaingap}, we find \algname also works well for online error rectification when driving into scenarios with domain shifts, providing 3.8\% mAP and 1.4\% EDS improvements.

-Regarding qualitative results, \Cref{fig:viz_prompt_geer} further illustrates a case of the zero-shot capability in the real-world.
-Despite being trained solely on the nuScenes dataset, \algname-MonoDETR can detect a \texttt{Deer} using a visual prompt of another deer from a different viewpoint, which is extremely challenging for traditional offline detectors.
-More qualitative examples can be found in supplementary material \cref{sec:E}.
+Regarding qualitative results, \Cref{fig:viz_prompt_geer} further illustrates a case of the zero-shot capability in the real world.
+Despite being trained solely on the nuScenes dataset, \algname-MonoDETR can detect a \texttt{Deer} using a visual prompt of another deer from a different viewpoint (simulating an internet image search for road description “deers might appear on this road”), which is challenging for traditional offline detectors.
+More qualitative examples can be found in Appendix~\Cref{sec:supp_vis}.

 These experiments demonstrate \algname as an effective and versatile system for instant error correction, excelling at handling missing distant objects, unseen object categories, and domain shifts, without requiring any additional training.
 The superior performance of \algname system in these challenging real-world scenarios highlights its potential to enable robust and adaptable 3D object detection systems.